darkobits/private-data/README.md

 ## Caveats

-Private data is backed by an object in a Weak Map.
+- Private data is backed by an object in a Weak Map.
 Bear in mind that objects in JavaScript are always passed by reference, so if you `return $(this);`, consumers of your class will have a direct reference to the instance's private data, which they can then modify at will.
 The same holds for `return`-ing any sub-tree of this object.
 To avoid this, always return primitive values or clone non-primitives before returning them.
+- This module performs basic checks on `WeakMap.prototype.get` and `WeakMap.prototype.set` to ensure they haven't been tampered-with, but a sophisticated attacker could subvert these checks.

 ## &nbsp;
 <p align="center">